 Since 2018, we have actively participated in the Colombian Extractive Industries Transparency Initiative (EITI) and contributed data to the country's annual EITI report.
-During 2022, GeoPark joined the Business Ethics Leadership Alliance (BELA) as part of its efforts to continue strengthening its ethical culture.
+During 2023, GeoPark continued its adherence to the Business Ethics Leadership Alliance (BELA) as part of its efforts to continue strengthening its ethical culture.
 BELA is a platform of more than 375 companies in 60 industries recognized worldwide for their ethics and compliance leadership.